bitquery/streaming-data-platform-docs/docs/usecases/tradingview-advanced-charts/getting-started.md

 - To do that you need to get access to TradingView's private Advanced Charts API library by filling out the form.
 - Next create a new React project.
-- Once done, follow the steps on their [tutorial](https://www.tradingview.com/charting-library-docs/latest/tutorials/First-Run-Tutorial) to add  *charting_library* and *datafeeds* library to your new React project.
+- Once done, follow the first 2 steps on their [tutorial](https://www.tradingview.com/charting-library-docs/latest/tutorials/First-Run-Tutorial) to add  **charting_library** and **datafeeds** library to your new React project folder.
+For this tutorial **I have added the folders in the parent directory**.

 - Now we will write different parts of the logic